Jrc356/simple-node-server/README.md

 # Simple Node Server
-This is a barebones, very simple node server.
-This was created to show how to get into backend development on my site www.jonrcorbin.com
+This is a barebones, very simple node server

 # Installation & Usage
 1. Clone repository